AlexsLemonade/training-modules/scRNA-seq/tag-based_pre-processing_scRNA-seq.md

 the Unique Molecular Identifiers while `R2` files contain the full reads for that sample.

 #### `-l`
-The ISR library type is what is recommended for single cell data quant.
+The ISR library type is what is recommended for single-cell data quant.

 #### `--chromium`
 Because we are using 10X chromium data, we have to use this flag.
 However,